tnichols217/notes/ARTS 302/Readings/Ching/3 - Form and Space.md

 Elevating a plane separates it from its surroundings and creates a space upon it.

 - Change in elevation defines the edge of the plane
-- More change in texture/color/tone => separation from surroundings
+- More change in texture/color/tone => More separation from surroundings
--
+- Can be in

 #### Depressed Base Plane